Coronavirus latest: German schools to reopen, larger events must wait | DW | 17.06.2020

 All times in GMT/UTC

+The tension apparently escalated after Russian officials announced this week's list, which left out many of the earliest arrivals.

+"Only half of the people who have been at the border for a long time got on that list," one of the Azeri expats told AFP, adding that had made many "angry."
+The protesters then headed towards the border but were stopped by the police.

 19:46 England's Premier League returned on Wednesday, with Aston Villa meeting Sheffield United in front of empty stands.
-This was the first match to be played after a 100-day hiatus prompted by the coronavirus outbreak.
+This was the first match to be played after a 100-day hiatus prompted by the coronavirus outbreak and the first ever Premier League fixture to be played with no supporters present.

 Both teams and their coaches took a knee for 15 seconds at the beginning of the match to show support for George Floyd, the African-American killed in police custody.
 All the players wore the slogan "Black Lives Matter" instead of their names on the back of their shirts.